The Chairman & Chief Executive Officer of OTP Bank Nyrt (OTPBF) is Buying Shares

-Following Sandor Csanyi’s last OTPBF Buy transaction on April 08, 2020, the stock climbed by 1.9%.
-Following this transaction Sandor Csanyi’s holding in the company was increased by 2% to a total of $77.59 million.
+This recent transaction increases Sandor Csanyi’s holding in the company by 1% to a total of $78.49 million.

 See today’s analyst top recommended stocks >>

 Based on OTP Bank Nyrt’s latest earnings report for the quarter ending June 30, the company posted quarterly revenue of $291 billion and quarterly net profit of $81.38 billion.
 In comparison, last year the company earned revenue of $279 billion and had a net profit of $105 billion.
+OTPBF’s market cap is $8.52 billion and the company has a P/E ratio of 7.70.
 Currently, OTP Bank Nyrt has an average volume of .

-The insider sentiment on OTP Bank Nyrt has been negative according to 76 insider trades in the past three months.
+In the last 30 days, insiders have sold $30.18M worth of OTPBF shares and purchased $647M worth of OTPBF shares.
+The insider sentiment on OTP Bank Nyrt has been neutral according to 78 insider trades in the past three months.
 This sentiment is lower than the average sentiment of company insiders in this sector.

 Company insider trades’ information is brought to you by the DailyInsider, a proprietary algorithm that analyzes insider trading activity to detect the most attractive trading opportunities.
 To subscribe to the DailyInsider visit this page.